seL4/docs/Testing.md

 Now just build and run the test suite as above.

 ## Running a subset of the tests
-You can use a regular expression to select a subset of tests.
-This can be set using Kconfig, or the build shortcut `make select-test TEST=SCHED.*`.
+You can use a regular expression to select a subset of the tests.
+This can be configured by setting the CMake variable `LibSel4TestPrinterRegex`.
+We can modify this variable by running `ccmake .` in our build directory.
 By default the test suite runs all tests.